Wolf Creek 2: Plot

 Paul reaches a highway.
 Realising he has low fuel, he tries to flag down a truck in the distance.
 He soon realises that Mick is driving the truck, having killed the original driver.
 After a long chase, during which Mick runs over numerous kangaroos which are crossing the highway, Mick nudges Paul's vehicle at a steep hillside, sending it rolling down into a valley.
 Paul survives the crash and taunts Mick, who sends the truck hurtling down into Paul's vehicle, which explodes as Paul barely escapes the area.
 Paul treks across the outback for hours looking for help.
 Exhausted and dehydrated, he passes out near an outback homestead and is given food and shelter by an elderly couple.
 They plan to take Paul to the nearest town after he has eaten, but Mick finds the house, and shoots the couple dead.
 Paul flees again; Mick catches Paul hiding in the grassland and knocks him out.

 Paul wakes up in Mick's dungeon, zip-tied to a chair.
 Mick is furious at Paul for his role in Katarina's death and prepares to torture him, but Paul pacifies him with his "English wit" by narrating limericks and leading Mick in drinking songs that he claims he learned at boarding school.
 He also gets Mick to join him in singing Rolf Harris's "Tie Me Kangaroo Down, Sport".
 Mick's torture for Paul consists of a ten-question quiz about Australian culture and history, with a promise to free him if he answers five of them correctly.
 However, for each question Paul answers incorrectly, he loses a finger.
 Paul answers the first two questions correctly and reveals that he is a history major.
 After he gets the next question 'wrong', Mick (irritated by Paul's knowledge) grinds off one of his fingers with a grinder.

-When Paul intentionally gets the next answer wrong, Mick cuts his other hand free (at Paul's request) from the zip tie and grinds off a finger.
+The next question was with regard to cricket and who the greatest cricketer was (Donald Bradman), with Paul replying Douglas Jardine incorrectly.
+When Paul intentionally gets this answer wrong, Mick cuts his other hand free (at Paul's request) from the zip tie and grinds off a finger.
 Paul then grabs a nearby hammer and clubs Mick with it before fleeing through the tunnels of the dungeon.
 Paul finds numerous decayed corpses and a severely emaciated woman begging to be freed.
 While being pursued by an injured Mick, Paul eventually stumbles across an exit, but notices a sheet on the ground directly in front of it.
 Lifting it up, he finds a Punji stick trap underneath.
 As he considers trying to jump over it, he hears someone coming and hides, assuming it's Mick.
 When the figure approaches, he knocks them into the trap and kills them; it was the woman he encountered earlier.
 Immediately afterwards, Mick finds and subdues Paul, and headbutts him unconscious.